bschollnick/QuickBBS/docs/design documents/interactive_fiction_implementation_guide.md

    - Compares the submitted `turn_count` against `CurrentGame.turn_count` — a
-     denormalized column read via a lightweight `.only("turn_count")` query — and rejects a stale submission (a second browser tab that fell behind) with a "story has moved on — refresh to continue" response instead of applying it (§6.5).
+     denormalized column read via a lightweight `.only("turn_count")` query — and rejects a stale submission (a second browser tab that fell behind) with a "story has moved on — refresh to continue" response instead of applying it (Section 6.5).
 4. **POST `/if/<slug>/undo/` / `/if/<slug>/restart/`** — one-level undo, and a full
-   restart, both built on the same rehydrate/advance/serialize shape.
+   restart, both built on the same rehydrate/advance/serialize sequence.
 5. **Save/load** (`/if/<slug>/saves/`, `save_views.py`) — copies `CurrentGame.state`
    into (or out of) a named `SaveState` slot, plus JSON export/import of a single slot.
 Loading a slot never mutates the slot itself.

-Every step in this loop is stateless between requests — no process is held open for a player between their turns (main design document §1.1).
+Every step in this loop is stateless between requests — no process is held open for a player between their turns (main design document Section 1.1).

 ---